BITSS/ACRE/docs/02-scope.md

 **We strongly encourage you to contact authors several weeks before officially starting the Scoping stage of this exercise.
 Instructors should also plan to use the ACRE exercise accordingly.**

 Before contacting the authors, we recommend that you review and use language from [Chapter 6: Communications guidance](https://bitss.github.io/ACRE/guidance-for-a-constructive-exchange-between-reproducers-and-original-authors.html) below.
 If the authors provide any materials, deposit them in a trusted repository (for example [Open Science Framework](https://osf.io/), [Open ICPSR](https://www.openicpsr.org/openicpsr/), or  [Dataverse](https://dataverse.org/)) and deposit all these materials under the name `Original reproduction package for - Title of the paper`.
 Provide the URL of the repository in Survey 1.
-If you fail to to obtain the reproduction package and would like to choose a different paper, please record this in the "abandoned reproduction" section of Survey 1.
+If you fail to obtain the reproduction package and would like to choose a different paper, please record this in the "abandoned reproduction" section of Survey 1.

 Now that you have verified the existence of a reproduction package, your *candidate paper* is now your *declared paper*.
 You can now move forward with the exercise!